 With the extension of generous capital gains tax breaks for investors in new businesses, the chancellor is favouring what appears to be a male model of business finance.
 According to Angels Den, Europe’s largest network of small business investors, 93% of small business investors are male.
 Women-owned businesses are similarly much less likely to benefit from equity investment.
 A further £75 million was pledged to expand Business Angel Co-investment funds and extend the Enterprise Capital Funds.

-Business groups remain sceptical about £300 million further investment in bank lending to small businesses announced in the budget.
+Business groups remain skeptical about the £300 million further investment in bank lending to small businesses announced in the budget.

 With growth forecasts downgraded again, government efforts to boost business growth remain hampered.
 But employers’ national insurance changes introduced in the Budget will help businesses in a position to make the most of growth opportunities.
 From 2014 all SMEs will be exempt from paying the first £2,000 of employers’ National Insurance.
 The smallest businesses will benefit most, with 450,000 not having to pay any employers’ NI at all.